636f7374/coffee.cr/readme.md

 * Fortunately, Cloudflare provides a method for detecting Pop Edge Server IATA that the server currently belongs to.
   * When requesting the Cloudflare IP address, Cloudflare will return the `CF-RAY` HTTP header, which contains `IATA`.
 * In our actual tests, this will improve 2x-4x network performance.
-* Since Cloudflare ’s Pop Edge Server is floating, the geographic location will change with time, a few minutes or a few hours.
+* Since Cloudflare Pop Edge Server is floating, the geographic location will change with time, a few minutes / hours.
   * Therefore, it needs to be scanned every once in a while.
   * When it is used as a shard, it will continue to run in other fibers without interruption.